JorgensenD/Phylonium_cluster/readme.md

 #### 2020/05/01

 ### Build from git
 [Phylonium](https://github.com/EvolBioInf/phylonium) needs to be compiled from the github repository.
 As we do not have sudo rights on the cluster, this requires a mix of conda and installed modules.
 Once GCC in Anaconda is updated to 8.2.0 this should no longer be necessary.
+The following should be run line-by-line in the shell, answering yes to dependencies and installs.

 ```bash
 module load anaconda3/personal